sagemath/more-sagemath-tutorials/tutorial-symmetric-functions.rst

      Category of additive commutative additive magmas,
      Category of additive semigroups,
      Category of additive magmas,
-     Category of realizations of Symmetric Functions over Rational Field, Category of realizations of sets,
+     Category of realizations of Symmetric Functions over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of realizations of sets,
      Category of sets,
      Category of sets with partial maps,
      Category of objects]

 To start with, :math:`p` is a graded algebra, the grading being induced by the size of the partitions.
 Due to this, the one is the basis element indexed by the empty partition::